 It is important to say, that there is a hierarchy system in Magento 2, and each website, store, and store view has a certain place in this system.
 They have parent/child relations — one level subordinates to another to be exact.

 Here we can also observe one more scope — Global — which is fundamental.
 So, you can create multiple websites under Global.
+Then each website

 Any store owner knows how important it is to keep the customers updated on the latest changes or special offers in a store.
 It's a great way to increase traffic to a website and catch busy customers' attention.
-Except for newsletters, you can use the other excellent feature for this — Magento 2 RSS Feed.
+Except for , you can use the other excellent feature for this — Magento 2 RSS Feed.

 In this article, you will learn what RSS feeds are and how you can configure them in Magento 2.